top of page

 21. Chromium

-1. Look for forms such as GTF, glycinate, and picolinate, as these will be better absorbed and easier on the stomach and digestive system.
+1. Look for forms such as GTF and glycinate, as these will be better absorbed and easier on the stomach and digestive system.
+Look for at least thirty micrograms per day.

 22. Manganese